 ]

 • The first one simply relies on the latexmk command.
-This is the default recipe to use when building a project.
+This is the default recipe to use when building a project for the first time.

 • The second one run the following sequence of commands pdflatex → bibtex → pdflatex → pdflatex.